-Each undergraduate student will write a proposal for a short (8-10 page) research paper focusing on one of the books read in class.
-Graduate students will write a proposal for a seminar paper (15-20 page), or a proposal for an academic conference.
-The proposal should be 2-3 pages in length and should in addition include an annotated bibliography of at least six secondary sources.
-Only half of the secondary sources can be electronic sources.
-Proposals need to conform to the format that is provided in the MLA Handbook for Writers of Research Papers.
-The MLA Handbook shows how to appropriate cite material and how to create a Works Cited page.
+Undergraduate students will write a short 8-10-page research paper focusing on one of the books read in class.
+Graduate student will write a longer 12-15page seminar paper focusing on one the books read in class.
+Papers will have a minimum of 5 secondary sources cited in the paper.
+Critical papers need to conform to the format that is outlined in the MLA Handbook, Eight Edition.
+The MLA Handbook outlines how to appropriate cite material in your paper and how to create a Works Cited page.
 Students are strongly encouraged to purchase of the MLA Handbook, if they do not already own a copy.
 Keep an extra copy of your assignments for your records.

 Class Presentation & Handout:

-Each student will give a fifteen-minute presentation on a film from the list of oral presentations.
-These are films that are intended for, or are popular with adolescents.
-Prior to the presentation, the student should view the film and read several film reviews/ articles about the film.
+Each student will give a 12-15-minute presentation from the list of oral presentations.
+If the focus of presentation is a film, prior to the presentation, the student should view the film and read several film reviews/articles about the film.
 Students will introduce and summarize the film for the class.
 Select one or two short, significant clips from the film to present to the class.
 Summarize the plot of the film and identify the genre of the film.
 Discus the setting, historical/social context of the film and its major themes and how the film presents teens.
 If it is relevant, mention other films that the director has done which might appeal to teen viewers.
 In addition to summarizing the film, the presentation should evaluate the film and explain why the film is an appropriate film for teen viewers and reasons for your evaluation.

+If the presentation is a book, the student should read the book and several review of the book and summarize the key points of the text.

-In addition to the oral presentation, students will prepare and distribute on the day of their class presentation a short (1-2 page) handout to accompany their presentation.
+In addition to the oral presentation, students will prepare and distribute on the day of their class presentation a1-2-page handout to accompany their presentation.
 Students should make enough copies of the handout to distribute to the class.
-Be sure to give a handout to the instructor for grading.
+Be sure to give a copy of the handout to the instructor for grading.
 Students are encouraged to provide a Power Point presentation to accompany their oral presentation.
 Presentations and handouts should include the director, key actors, and a short plot summary of the film.
 Students can include an image from the film, or short quotations of dialogue from the film, or short quotations from film critics who have evaluated the film on the handout.
 Good sources for film reviews would be the New York Times, the Los Angeles Times and Roger Ebert's website which can be found in print or online.
 Additional information on the film can be found on Wikipedia and IMDB (Internet Movie Data Base).

 Plagiarism/Cheating:

 Plagiarism and cheating are serious academic offenses and may be punished by failure on a paper, exam, or project and in some cases may result in failure in the course and/or expulsion from the Illinois State University.
 Please read the Illinois State University policy in the Undergraduate Catalog or the Graduate Catalog under "Academic Integrity."
 Also review chapter 2 "Plagiarism and Academic Integrity" in the MLA Handbook.
 All work submitted for grading in this class needs to be your own original work created for this course.

 Class Discussion: